 Past subjects have included the Books of Judges, Kings, Job, Proverbs, Ecclesiastes, Daniel, Pirkei Avot: The Ethics of the Sages, the religious philosophy of Mordecai Kaplan, Elliot Cosgrove’s Jewish Theology In Our Time, Abraham Joshua Heschel’s The Sabbath, Rebecca Goldstein’s Betraying Spinoza, Sylvia Boorstein’s That’s Funny, You Don’t Look Buddhist, Simon Wiesenthal’s The Sunflower: On the Possibilities and Limits of Forgiveness, Ari Shavit’s My Promised Land: The Triumph and Tragedy of Israel, Ruth Calderon’s A Bride for One Night: Talmud Tales, Song of Songs, Julie Galambush’s The Reluctant Parting: How the New Testament’s Jewish Writers Created a Christian Book, Lawrence Wright’s Thirteen Days in September: The Dramatic Story of the Struggle for Peace, the Book of Joshua, Amy-Jill Levine’s The Short Stories of Jesus, Martin Buber’s I and Thou, the Book of Hosea, Robert Wright’s The Evolution of God, and Joseph Telushkin’s Words That Hurt, Words That Heal, and Bernard-Henri Levy’s The Genius of Judaism.

-We meet every Friday from 12-1 in the CBI Social Hall, but now are meeting online during Covid-19.
+We usually meet every Friday from 12-1 in the CBI Social Hall, but now are meeting online during Covid-19.
 All are welcome!